pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

 An example `env.yml` for username/password authentication
 is shown below with the required properties.
-Please reference [Configuring Env][generating-env-file] for the entire list of properties that can be used with `env.yml` as well as an example of an `env.yml` that can be used with UAA (SAML, LDAP, etc.) authentication.
+Please reference [Configuring Env](./configuring-env.md) for the entire list of properties that can be used with `env.yml` as well as an example of an `env.yml` that can be used with UAA (SAML, LDAP, etc.) authentication.